The Dolomites - Dolomiten

 Other mountain groups of similar geological structure are spread along the River Piave to the east—Dolomiti d'Oltrepiave; and far away over the Adige River to the west—Dolomiti di Brenta (Western Dolomites).
 A smaller group is called Piccole Dolomiti (Little Dolomites), between the provinces of Trentino, Verona and Vicenza.

 The Dolomiti Bellunesi National Park and many other regional parks are in the Dolomites.
-In August 2009, the Dolomites were declared a UNESCO World Heritage Site.
+On 26 June 2009, the Dolomites were declared a UNESCO World Heritage Site.
 The Adamello-Brenta UNESCO Global Geopark is also in the Dolomites.
+The Geological Museum of the Dolomites (in Italian Museo Geologico delle Dolomiti) is located in Predazzo, Fiemme Valley.